LeidyGil/leidygil.github.io/SQL_English.md

 ```
 We have the "goles" table that records the goals scored by each player in different matches.
 We are asked for a query to calculate the total average goals per player.
+> [!TIP]
-Tip: It's not the same as the average goals per match.
+> It's not the same as the average goals per match.
 ```sql
 SELECT AVG(total_goles) AS promedio_goles FROM (SELECT jugador_id, SUM(goles) AS total_goles FROM goles GROUP BY 1);
 ```
 ## Combining queries
 ### Introduction to the SQL UNION clause
-The UNION operator in SQL is used to combine the result of two or more SELECT statements into a single result set.
+The UNION operator in SQL is used to combine the result of two or more select statements into a single result set.
 The basic syntax of UNION is as follows:
 ```sql
 SELECT columna1, columna2 FROM tabla1 UNION SELECT columna1, columna2 FROM tabla2;
 ```
-The columns SELECTed in the SELECT statements must have the same column names, sequence, and data types.
+The columns selected in the SELECT statements must have the same column names, sequence, and data types.
 ```sql
 SELECT apellido FROM Estudiantes UNION SELECT apellido FROM Profesores;
 ```